tchestnut85/code-zone/README.md

   ![License](https://img.shields.io/badge/License%3A-MIT-green.svg)   <a href="https://code-zone.herokuapp.com/">![Deployed App](https://img.shields.io/badge/Deployed%20App-blue.svg)</a>

   ## Description
   Code Zone is a developer blog app where users can signup for an account, login with their username and password, publish blog posts, comment on others' posts, and update or delete their own posts.
-  This is a RESTful API app using MySQL with Sequelize as an ORM.Express-session and bcrypt are used for user authentication.
+This is a RESTful API app following MVC development using MySQL with Sequelize as an ORM and Handlebars for the front-end.
+Express was used for routing along with Sequelize for accessing the API data, and Express-Session and bcrypt were used for user authentication.

  #### User Signup Page: